zdharma-continuum/zinit/docs/Sourcing-multiple-files.md

 zplugin snippet OMZ::lib

 # Will use the array's value at the moment of plugin load
-# – this can matter in case of using turbo mode
+# – this can matter in case of using Turbo mode
 array=( {functions,misc}.zsh )
 zplugin ice svn multisrc"\$array" pick"/dev/null"
 zplugin snippet OMZ::lib